tubiana/TTClust/README.md

 package wich this PIP:  `sudo pip install -r requirements.txt`

 #### For Mac user
+If you hase issues with pip, try first to add to pip the `--ignore-installed` argument : `sudo pip install --ingore-installed -r requirements.txt`
-With the System Integrity Protection (SIP) the pip update can fail.
+If it still doesn't work, it's maybe because of the System Integrity Protection (SIP).
-I suggest you to install ANACONDA or MINICONDA and restart your terminal afterward.
+I suggest you in this case to install ANACONDA or MINICONDA and restart your terminal afterward.
-Normaly, the pip command should work because your default python will be the anaconda (or miniconda) pytyhon
+Normaly, the pip command should work because your default python will be the anaconda (or miniconda) python

 To activate autocompletion for the argpase module you have to use this command (only once) `sudo activate-global-python-argcomplete`